 Dean Robert Leckey of McGill’s Faculty of Law and (incoming) University of Adelaide Law School Dean Melissa de Zwart welcomed the participants in the MILAMOS Project with some inspiring remarks on the first day of the Plenary.
 The unique partnership between the two institutions was instrumental in bringing together a balanced and international group composed of acclaimed academics, seasoned military officers and technical experts.
 This delicate balance, together with the intuitional recognition and support of a growing number of influential stakeholders, such as the International Committee of the Red Cross, will carry the Project forward in the coming three years.

 As the MILAMOS Project progresses, the next three years will no doubt encounter challenges and disagreements that need to be resolved.
-The group of Experts, under the direction of the Management Board and Group Editors, will have the tremendous task of identifying and clarifying rules that will apply to military activities in space, a domain that hitherto has not seen outright conflict but may inevitable become a theatre of warfare.
+The group of Experts, under the direction of the Management Board and Group Editors, will have the tremendous task of identifying and clarifying rules that will apply to military activities in space, a domain that hitherto has not seen outright conflict but may, due to mishaps, miscalculations and minunderstandings, become a theatre of warfare.
 The progress and results of the MILAMOS Project, with its group of Experts who are reflective of a variety of perspectives and gender balance, will be a great endeavour to be followed closely in the three years to come.

 The Conversation publicises the MILAMOS Project